-Beta games are different.
+Beta games are not the same as the ones you’ve played.
 Cancelled games are lost.
-Gaming Philology (originated from classical philology) is the study of videogames, their development and their history.
-Here you can find an archive to preserve info, screens and videos about the cuts and the changes in the gaming development till the seventh generation of consoles.
+Gaming Philology (originated from classical philology) is the study of videogames, their early development and their unseen history.
+Here on Unseen64 you can find an archive with info, screens and videos to preserve the most interesting cuts and changes in videogames till the seventh generation of consoles.

 Complete list of beta & cancelled games: